all-of-us/workbench/api/snippets-menu/README.md

     ./import_json_from_snippets_repo.sh <path to workbench-snippets repo>
     ```
 1. Commit changes and go through normal pull request process.
-1. Wait for a release; note that changes are only visible for clusters started
+1. Wait for a release; note that changes are only visible for runtimes started
     after the release.

 ## Snippets Extension Implementation